Barry Hearn & Mark Allen hold positive talks over differences

 "Mark's prize money this year is probably double what he's earned in the last couple of years so I must be doing something right.
 We had a very frank and friendly exchange of views and in the end I think he saw my point of view, but time will tell."

-Another player to make headlines off the table recently was former world number one Ronnie O'Sullivan, who again threatened to retire following his defeat in the last 16 at the UK Championship last month.
+Another player to make headlines off the table recently was former world number one Ronnie O'Sullivan, who again last month.

 "I look on Ronnie O'Sullivan as another version of Frank Sinatra," Hearn quipped.
 "He's always retiring but there's always one more concert!